-Child sexual abuse doesn’t scar your skin, it scars your soul.
+Child sexual abuse doesn’t just scar your skin, it scars your soul.
+The physical wounds might heal with time, but the wounds that have been inflicted in your soul, hardly ever do.

 The list of negative effects of child sexual abuse is long.
 But if you want to learn how to love yourself and build self-esteem after trauma, you certainly can.